Central Information Point

 What have we achieved so far?

-- The service provided by the CIP is currently available to The Orange Door.
-The CIP service will be expanded to other family violence-related services over time
+- The service provided by the CIP is currently available to The Orange Door, and will be expanded to other family violence-related services over time.

-- As a new service, the CIP is being designed, developed and implemented over a period of time to allow for it to be scaled, enhanced and expanded to meet sector needs and demand
+- As a new service, the CIP is being designed, developed and implemented as part of a project to allow for it to be scaled, enhanced and expanded to meet sector needs and demand.

 What is next?